abdimoh/DATA-101/doc/index.md

-This is the Introduction to Data Science course
+This is the Introduction to Data Science course.